eD0o/next-js/README.md

 Gives access to the Next.js router object, which has `methods for navigation, preloading, back, forward, and page reload`.

+> Use the import { useRouter } from 'next/navigation' (at least until the last update).

 ```tsx
 'use client';
 // disclaimer: it's not - import { useRouter } from 'next/router';